Customer Success Manager at Onomondo

 A global solution

-Unlike regional connectivity providers, Onomondo offers a solution that keeps your devices connected — no matter where they’re deployed or where they travel to.
-We have 550 network partners across 196 countries, with multiple network vendors per country.
-This means that you’ll never outgrow our networks — you can deploy as many devices in as many locations as you like, all without ever missing a beat.
+Unlike regional connectivity providers, Onomondo offers a solution that keeps your devices connected, no matter where they’re deployed or where they travel to.
+We have over 700 network partners across more than 180 countries.
+This means that you’ll never outgrow our networks; you can deploy as many devices in as many locations as you like.

 In short, launching a micro-mobility business requires careful consideration of several different factors.

-And if you’re wanting to streamline your service and expedite your growth, consider partnering with us at Onomondo for a global, flexible, and truly reliable connectivity solution.
+And if you’re interested in streamlining your service and expediting growth, consider partnering with us at Onomondo for a global, flexible, and genuinely reliable connectivity solution.